*Article written by Jared, April 2016. Updated by Whitney, May 2018. We have now been traveling for 3 years since graduation in May 2015!

 - Is overtime an option or requirement?

 These questions are crucial.
-Both Whitney and I were adamant on not accepting a job unless there was at least one other PT so that we could ask questions if we needed.
+Both Whitney and I were adamant on not accepting our first jobs unless there was at least one other PT so that we could ask questions if we needed.

 This is just an intro on how to get started with your travel PT journey.
 I will write more about accepting an offer and the next steps in the process in my next post.
-Thank you for reading and feel free to ask questions below.
+Thank you for reading and feel free to ask questions below or send me a message!

 Check out the 2nd part to this post: